ChetanThapliyal/Cloud-resume-challenge-FE-GCP-Serverless/content/experience/emakinanl.md

 As a side track at Emakina.NL I also participated in some public speaking sessions, internally and also externally:
 - Web Accessibility Live 2018, organised by SiteImprove in Amsterdam: https://siteimprove.com/nl-nl/events/web-accessibility-live-2018/, with a talk about the technical implementation of the accessibility requirements in a e-commerce project.
 - Continuous Delivery Amsterdam, https://www.meetup.com/Continuous-Delivery-Amsterdam/events/247988829/, with a talk about CD/CI in Salesforce Commerce Cloud.

+- Played a vital role in project management within the real estate sector, leveraging extensive mechanical engineering expertise to lead and collaborate with cross-functional teams, ensuring successful project execution.
+- Expertly utilized problem-solving skills to address intricate technical issues, significantly enhancing project efficiency and performance.
+- Produced comprehensive technical documentation encompassing detailed drawings, specifications, and reports, contributing to streamlined project progression and serving as valuable references for future endeavors.
+- Spearheaded effective communication with clients and stakeholders, facilitating transparent updates on project milestones and promptly addressing any concerns, fostering strong collaborative relationships within the project ecosystem.